mldbai/mldb/container_files/public_html/doc/builtin/procedures/DistTableProcedure.md

 This procedure can be viewed as a ![](%%doclink statsTable.train procedure) where the labels are numbers instead of booleans.

-You can optionally specity an output dataset that will contain the computed rolling statistics for each feature column / outcome combination.
+You can optionally specify an output dataset that will contain the computed rolling statistics for each feature column / outcome combination.
 Since we are doing it iteratively, it means that the statistics for row `n` will only use the `n-1` preceding rows.

 The resulting statistical tables can be persisted using the `distTableFileUrl` parameter